gsa-oes/office-of-evaluation-sciences/pages/apply.md

 Our office is not currently accepting applications for our fellowship.
 To be notified of opportunities to join the team, [please submit your contact information](https://goo.gl/forms/pVBi1UqQ29B3gqHy1).

-Please find details below if you are interested in learning more about roles on the team and requirements of applicants.
+If you are interested in learning more about roles on the team and requirements of applicants, details are provided below.

 ## Fellowship Detials